Sailing Vacation Tips: Choosing the Right Boat for You and Your Crew

 Eating area & entertainment spaces

-Not only is it important to consider the sleeping capacity of your boat, but also dining capacity and entertainment space.
+Not only is it important to consider the sleeping capacity of your boat, but also the dining capacity and entertainment space.
 In general, a boat with four double cabins has a dining table that comfortably seats eight people, so keep this in mind If you have additional guests sleeping in the salon.

 salon